glasgowcompbio/vimms/paper/paper.md

         return new_tasks
 ```

-The simple Top-N scheme above could be enhanced to incorporate dynamic exclusion windows to prevent the same precursors from being
+The simple Top-N scheme above could be enhanced to incorporate dynamic exclusion windows to prevent the same precursors
-fragmented repeatedly, or to incorporate different schemes of prioritising which precursor ions to fragment.
-We have
+from being fragmented repeatedly, or to incorporate different schemes of prioritising which precursor ions to fragment.
-included a more complete Top-N fragmentation as the baseline controller in ViMMS 2.0, as well as two enhanced DDA
+We have included this more complete Top-N fragmentation as the baseline controller in ViMMS 2.0.
+In addition, two
-controllers named SmartROI and WeightedDEW (outlined in [@davies21_smartroi]).
-These two controllers demonstrated how
+enhanced DDA controllers named SmartROI and WeightedDEW (outlined in [@davies21_smartroi]) are also provided, which
-improved fragmentation strategies could be rapidly implemented and validated in ViMMS 2.0 to significantly improve
+demonstrate how novel fragmentation strategies could be rapidly implemented and validated in ViMMS 2.0.
+SmartROI
-fragmentation coverage.
-The former accomplishes this by tracking regions-of-interests in real-time, while the latter
+accomplishes this by tracking regions-of-interests in real-time and targeting those for fragmentations, while
-performed a weighted dynamic exclusion schemes to prioritise precursor ions for fragmentations.
-Evaluation codes are also provided in the ViMMS 2.0 package to compute various evaluation metrics, such as coverage and
+WeightedDEW performs a weighted dynamic exclusion schemes to prioritise precursor ions for fragmentations.
+Evaluation
+codes are also provided to compute various evaluation metrics, such as coverage and fragmented precursor intensities.
-the precursor intensities when fragmentation occurs.
-This allows users to benchmark different controllers in a
+This allows users to benchmark different controller implementations in a comparative setting.
-comparative setting.

 ## Software requirements

 ViMMS 2.0 is distributed as a Python package that can be easily installed using pip.
 We require Python 3.0 or higher to
 run the framework.
 It depends on common packages such as numpy, scipy and pandas.
 Automated unit tests is available in
 Python, as well as continuous integration that build and run those unit tests in our code repository.
 Our codebase is
-stored in Github and we welcome contributions from the metabolomics community, particularly those with interest in
+stored in Github and we welcome contributions from researchers with interest in developing novel fragmentation
-developing novel fragmentation strategies in both data-dependant and data-independant acquisitions..
+strategies in both data-dependant and data-independant acquisitions..

 # Conclusion

 in this paper, we have introduced ViMMS 2.0, an extension of the simulator framework in ViMMS 1.0, which is modular,
 extensible and can be used in Python to simulate fragmentation strategies in untargeted metabolomics study.
 In other
 works [@davies21_smartroi], the utility of ViMMS 2.0 have been validated through additional briding codes that allow
 simulated controllers to run unchanged on both the simulator as well as on actual mass spectrometry.
-The proposed
+It is our hope that
-framework could be used by different researchers to develop new and novel fragmentation strategies too.
+the work outlined here would be used to advance the development of novel fragmentation strategies in untargeted
+metabolomics.

 # Acknowledgements